paterit/ubuntu_ansible/README.md

-# Update new instance of ubuntu with Ansible
+# Update new instance of Ubuntu with Ansible

 ## Set up local (K)Ubuntu with Ansible